Some simple principles that have helped me start building a great personal library.

 - Great works of fiction

-If you’re not sure what to read, ask someone.
-Then ask someone else.
-Only read a book if it has been recommended by at least three people whose opinion in that area you respect.
+If I’m not sure what to read, I ask someone.
+Then I ask someone else.
+Ideally, I only read a book if it has been recommended by at least three people whose opinion in that area I respect.

-If you’re not sure who to ask, seek out an on-line community that specialises in that area and ask there.
+If I’m not sure who to ask, I seek out an on-line community that specialises in that area and ask there.

 Above All, READ!